project-mirrors/forgejo-helm/README.md

 ### Pod Annotations

-Annotations can be added to the Gitea pod.
+Annotations can be added to the Forgejo pod.

 ```yaml
 gitea: